wout/paspartout-api/README.md

 ## Installation

-Use RubyGems to install the heck out of jeweler to get started:
+Use RubyGems to install paspartout-api to get started:

 		$ gem install paspartout-api